-Although the ratings history may be linked across campus numbers for purposes of determining consecutive years of D, F, Improvement Required, Academically Unacceptable, or AEA: Academically Unacceptable assessment data, and graduation/dropout data that are used to develop the accountability indicators.
+Although the ratings history may be linked across campus numbers for purposes of determining consecutive years of D, F, Improvement Required, Academically Unacceptable, or AEA: Academically Unacceptable ratings, data will not be linked across campus numbers.
+This includes TSDS PEIMS data, assessment data, and graduation/dropout data that are used to develop the accountability indicators.
 Therefore, changing a campus number under these circumstances may be to the disadvantage of a D or F campus.